BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Do not turn off the boat until we are well secured

-Common mistakes (and how to avoid them)
+Common pitfalls (and how to avoid them)

 classic pitfalls